course-details-portlet

 Mer om vurdering

-The exam is in the form of a presentation, where the student delivers a 30-minute lecture, leaving 15 minutes for a post-lecture discussion with the examiners.
-As noted already, the lecture should not be an open-ended survey of literature, but instead focus on a particular theme or debate within a sub-field of current neuroscience.
-The discussion will provide an informal opportunity to answer questions related to the lecture and to the field of neuroscience in general.
+The exam is in the form of a presentation, where the student delivers a 30-minute lecture, followed by a ~15 minute post-lecture discussion with the examiners.
+The discussion provides an opportunity to answer questions related to the lecture and to the field of neuroscience in general, and to share their knowledge and critical assessment of the state of the field for their topic, including ongoing developments and/or debates in that line of work.

 Spesielle vilkår